ncc1700/nearlands/README.md

 goals is to be a portable, easily extendable and simple operating system for learning

-# External Projects this uses
+# External Projects Nearlands uses

 [Limine](https://codeberg.org/limine/limine) (the bootloader)